The 1-minute Chocolate Cake You Must Try

 Let me know what you think about this, guys.
 I want to hear your feedback!

-This recipe was inspired by the Table for Two Blog!
+Recipe inspired by the Table for Two Blog.